jamison0902/jamison0902/README.md

 - 👋 Hi, I’m Jamison Queiroz
-- 👀 I am interested in the areas of Software Development, Data Analytics, Bussiners Intelligent, GIS.
+- 👀 I am interested in the areas of Software Development, Data Analytics, Bussiners Intelligent and GIS.
 - 🌱 I’m currently learning Python, Big Data, Machine Learning and Data Science.
 - 💞️ I'm looking to collaborate on development projects
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/jamison-queiroz?originalSubdomain=br)